MPorcic/Cleverbit.CodingTask/README.md

 I hope I have managed to show a proper architectural structure around the code both in the backend and in the frontend in this alloted time.

+The backend contains:
+Repositories and app services for three of the domains Match, MatchEntry, MatchResult The repositories only deal with database transactions meanwhile the app services are in charge of the business logic These repositories and app services have all been autoinjected

+The frontend contains:
+An angular 13 app with material angular http interceptor which authorizes the calls service which deals with the matches persistence of last played match authguard to check if someone is logged in

+I didn't have any left over time but I was going to finish writing the auth service which deals with user sessions.

 If there are any questions feel free to contact me